 Pink: Usually Ethylene Glycol or glycerine based.
-G12++ and G13 antifreeze comes in pink.
+G12++ and G13 antifreeze come in pink.

 Can I Top-Up My Antifreeze?

-If the fluid level in your heating system dips too low, your system will need topping up.
-If your system has the wrong liquid level, it can invalidate your warranty or damage the system so its worth double checking!
+If the fluid level in your heating system dips too low, your caravan heating system will need an antifreeze top-up.
+If your system has the wrong liquid level, it can invalidate your warranty or damage the system so it’s worth double-checking!

 You can top up the ethylene glycol in the expansion tank.
 You can do this manually or by using Alde’s top-up pump, (this fills and vents the system).
 Top up manually by slowly pouring the ethylene glycol mixture into the expansion tank.
 When the heating system is cold, the level should be approx. 1 cm above the MIN line.
 You then need to bleed the system and if the level falls during bleeding, top-up again.
 In newly filled heating systems, it is recommended to bleed the system at regular intervals.

 If you find that you are having to top-up your system a lot, you may have a leak so get your system looked at by your local caravan dealer.

 Older types of caravan antifreeze require you to change your antifreeze fluid once every two years but the Alde G13 antifreeze can be changed every 5 years.
 If you are unsure what type of fluid has been used in your van, then it is recommended to change the existing fluid to G13 after 2 years of purchasing it (it is highly recommended to do this if your fluid is not pink in colour).